 You must remain in isolation for at least 10 days and be approved to leave isolation by the Albany County Department of Health.

-Students who want to return to their permanent home to complete their isolation must get approval from the Albany County Department of Health to do so and have their own personal transportation, as they cannot use any type of mass transit.
+Students who want to return to their permanent home to complete their isolation must provide Residential Life with the address where they will isolate and the name and telephone number of another individual at that location, and then receive written approval from Residential Life to isolate there.
+Students must also have their own personal transportation, as they cannot use any type of mass transit or ride share service.

 Find more detailed information on our protocols for students in University-provided quarantine, person under investigation (PUI) and isolation housing below:

-You may not leave your room for any reason other than to seek medical care or in the event of a fire alarm, mandatory evacuation or other emergency.
+You may not leave your room for any reason other than to seek medical care, testing or in the event of a fire alarm, mandatory evacuation or other emergency.
 You must wear your mask anytime you open your door or leave your room.

 You may also leave your room to use the bathroom, if a bathroom is not attached to your room.
 In the shared bathroom, you may only use your assigned toilet, shower and sink.

-You must also follow the rules and protocols outlined in Community Rights & Responsibilities, the Student Pledge and the University Residence Halls & Apartments License for 2020-2021.
+You must also follow the rules and protocols outlined in Community Rights & Responsibilities, the Student Expectations & Sanctions page, the Student Pledge and the University Residence Halls & Apartments License for 2020-2021.

 You will not need to empty or completely pack up your residence hall or apartment.
 Please only bring the supplies you’ll need for your stay.
 See a list of what to pack below.